Norma Merrick Sklarek: Career

-After receiving her degree, Sklarek was denied employment for 19 architectural firms.
+After receiving her degree, Sklarek was denied employment by 19 architectural firms.
 She accepted a position as junior draftsperson at the New York Department of Public Works.
 After four years of dissatisfaction with the position, Sklarek registered for the New York State architect's licensure examination, hoping that this certification would allow her access to employment at an architecture firm.
-In 1954, Sklarek became the first Black woman to become a licensed architect in the state of New York.
-Within a year of attaining her license, she was hired at Skidmore, Owings & Merrill, an position that exposed her to hands-on, skill-building projects.
+In 1954, Sklarek became the first Black woman to become a licensed architect in the state of New York, after passing the licensure exam on her first try.
+Within a year of attaining her license, she was hired at Skidmore, Owings & Merrill, a position that exposed her to hands-on, skill-building projects.
 Sklarek would maintain this position at SOM for a five-year period that became the foundation for her career as an architect.
 During this time, Sklarek also taught architecture at the New York City Community College.

 In 1960, Sklarek accepted the position of the first female vice president for Gruen and Associates in Los Angeles, where she would work for two decades.
 Two years later, in 1962, Sklarek became the first African American woman architect to be licensed in the state of California.
 In 1966, she was promoted to the role of director.
 Sklarek was responsible for hiring and supervising associates, while simultaneously facilitating major design projects, such as California Mart, Pacific Design Center, Fox Hills Mall, San Bernardino City Hall, Leo Baeck Temple and the Embassy of the United States in Tokyo.
 Sklarek was often credited as "project architect" rather than "design architect" on most major projects, despite being directly involved in the architectural design process.
 One exception to this was the credit she received, alongside César Pelli, for designing the Embassy of the United States in Tokyo.
 The practice of crediting male designers in the face of female designers was commonplace during Sklarek's career, spurring the posthumous resurgence of interest in her career.